 Each student must have medical insurance, either through a private insurance company plan or the insurance package offered through Belmont Abbey College.
 Information regarding the school’s medical insurance with information on how to waive the insurance will be sent during the summer months from Student Financial Services.

->

-> All students are billed every year on their fall tuition bill for the school health insurance.
-Students starting in the spring semester will be billed at a reduced rate.
+All students are billed every year on their fall tuition bill for the school health insurance.
+Students starting in the spring semester will be billed at a reduced rate for the spring semester.

->

-> All international students are required to keep the school-offered medical insurance.
+All international students are required to keep the school-offered medical insurance.

->

-> For non-international students, in order to waive the school insurance, you will need to complete an online waiver each year and show evidence of coverage by a private policy that provides benefits in this area.
-You will be required to submit proof of insurance according to the directions from Student Financial Services.** To waive the school insurance click here.
+For students who are US citizens, if you already have your own insurance and you wish to waive the school insurance, through the directives of Student Financial Services, you will need to complete an online waiver each year and show evidence of coverage by a private policy that provides benefits in this area.
+To waive the school insurance click here.

->

-> *Although visits to the Wellness Center are free, we do encourage the students to carry their insurance card with them in the event they need medical care outside the Wellness Center.
+We encourage the students to carry their insurance card with them or have a picture of the front and back of their insurance card on their phone in the event they need medical care outside the Wellness Center.

->

-> Local Emergency Departments:
+Local Emergency Departments:

 We understand that this is a difficult issue for parents, but once a student reaches the age of 18, he or she has legal confidentiality rights to his or her medical information.